axboe/fio/HOWTO.rst

 	fio will ignore the thinktime and continue doing IO at the specified rate, instead of entering a catch-up mode after thinktime is done.

+.. option:: rate_cycle=int

+	Average bandwidth for :option:`rate` and :option:`rate_min` over this number of milliseconds.
+Defaults to 1000.

 I/O latency
 ~~~~~~~~~~~